inbn/component-gallery/src/content/button.md

 - `submit`: The button submits the form data to the server.
 - `reset`: The button resets all the controls to their initial values.
-- `button`: The button has no default behaviour and does nothing when pressed.
-Needs JavaScript event listeners attached to it, to do anything.
+- `button`: The button has no default behaviour and does nothing when pressed; needs a JavaScript event listener attached to it to do anything.

 Buttons of type `submit` and `reset` will do nothing if not placed within a form.
-If there is no type specified, or the type is invalid, the button is treated as if it had `type="submit"`.
+If there is no type attribute specified, or the type is invalid, the button is treated as if it had `type="submit"`.

-As you can probably see, button markup is very simple, so it’s surprising how often mistakes are made.
-Look at this commonly used (anti)pattern:
+As you can probably see, there’s not much markup required here at all, so it’s surprising how often mistakes are made.
+Here is one commonly used (anti)pattern:

 ```html
 <a href="#">I'm a button, click me</a>